 Nontaxable security services include the following:

 If you provide a taxable security service, you must collect state and all applicable local sales tax on the total amount billed for your services unless you receive a resale or exemption certificate (PDF) from the purchaser.
 The taxable sales price includes expenses such as meals, lodging, car rental and insurance billed to the customer.
-For more information concerning local taxes, see Publication 94-105, Guidelines for Collecting Local Sales and Use Tax (PDF).
+For more information concerning local taxes, see Publication 94-105, Local Sales and Use Tax Collection – A Guide for Sellers (PDF).

 When nontaxable unrelated services and taxable services are sold or purchased for a single charge and the portion relating to taxable services is more than 5 percent of the total charge, the total charge is presumed to be taxable.